MindscapeHQ/raygun4ruby/README.md

 NB: Raygun4Ruby currently requires Ruby >= 1.9

 Note that the generator will create a file in `config/initializers` called "raygun.rb".
-If you need to do any further configuration or customization of Raygun, that's the place to do it!
+If you need to do any further configuration/customization of Raygun, that's the place to do it!

 By default the Rails integration is set to only report Exceptions in Production.
 To change this behaviour, set `config.enable_reporting` to something else in `config/initializers/raygun.rb`.